Ship Pricing

 Suites

-Specialty suites — Ultimate Family Suite, Icon Loft, etc. — can exceed $1,500/night and should be evaluated separately.
+Specialty suites — the Ultimate Family Suite, Icon Loft, and the like — can exceed $1,500/night and work differently.
+Evaluate those separately.

 Icon of the Seas Suite Categories and Prices (2026)